HuiyanRoy/llm/model-installation/Running_128K_Granite_Model_on_Mac_using_Ollama.md

 # Running a Local Granite Code model with 128K context length on MacBook using Ollama

+This guide helps developers and AI practitioners effectively run **LLMs locally on a MacBook** while leveraging **IBM Granite** and other open-source models.
 There are different ways to host a local LLM, such as using **ilab** or **Ollama**.
 If you want to benefit from a **larger context window (e.g., 128K)**, this guide shows how to do it using **Ollama**.

 ## 1. Install Ollama